2009 in Bellator MMA: Bellator 11

+Bellator 12

-Bellator 12Bellator 12 was a mixed martial arts event by Bellator Fighting Championships.
+Bellator 12 was a mixed martial arts event by Bellator Fighting Championships.
 The event took place on Friday, June 19, 2009 at the Seminole Hard Rock Hotel & Casino in Hollywood, Florida.
 It was broadcast nationally in the U.S. via tape-delay the following night on Saturday, June 20, 2009 through an exclusive television agreement with ESPN Deportes.